 Parham joined Watsi on May 27th, 2014.
-Six years ago, Parham became the 200th member to automatically support a new Watsi patient every month.
-Since then, 5,750 more people have become monthly donors!
-Parham's most recent donation traveled 8,500 miles to support Hannah, a housewife from Kenya, to fund a life-saving hysterectomy.
+Seven years ago, Parham joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Parham's most recent donation traveled 8,500 miles to support Susan, a brave girl from Kenya, to fund fracture treatment so her leg can heal.